 - A “traditional” (not lightweight) 3-season gear list if tent or sleeping bag is strapped to the outside, + 2 days of food

-- Gear for a very long, cold, and/or semi-technical day hike
+- Gear for a very long, cold, and/or semi-technical day hike with room to spare

 Dedicated ultralight backpackers can stuff 5 days of food and a full 3-season gear list into a 45 liter hiking pack.
 They may even thru hike with this setup for weeks or months; I met some on the Arizona Trail, for example.
 But it takes some serious optimization and some money too, since the lightest of ultralight gear ain’t cheap.